touqeerahmadunipd/degpd-and-zidegpd/README.md

+**To fit discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd), we developed a code for evgam package to new families**

 **Fitting of degpd-and-zidegpd**

 The "Fit_degpd_zidegpd.R" function will work to fit simply discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd) with thier GAM forms as well.
 These models are proposed in the paper "Ahmad, T., Gaetan, C., & Naveau, P. (2023).
 A regression model for count data with extreme observations."
 We are using the functions of evgam R package (Youngman, 2020): An R package for Generalized Additive Extreme Value Models.